Here are some tips that might help you use stock photos to reach your learners’ hearts as well as their minds.

 In a previous life as a marketer, I learned the difference between functional and evocative company names.
 For example, compare the names of two computer companies:

 - Digital Equipment (functional–it simply describes the product)

 For example, more courses than I ever want to see use sterile images of bland business people because the courses are about business, and “everyone knows” that business involves people in suits talking at meetings or shaking hands.
 That’s the functional mindset, and it has spawned thousands of lifeless photos.

 But our activities aren’t really about stiff, overdressed people whose souls have already departed.
 They’re about problems that need to be fixed or changes that will improve our lives.
 To communicate that, we need emotionally evocative images.

 Quick guide to finding evocative images

-Let’s say your course discusses the importance of building trust in others.
+Let’s say your material discusses the importance of building trust in others.
 How can you quickly find good images about such an abstract concept?

 1. Choose your stock site carefully

 If you Google “microstock” or “stock photos,” you’ll find plenty of sites.
 The trick is to find a site that actually delivers useful photos when you search for them.